-You have only 'One Life to Live,' so don't share money with an evil twin – you know, the one who’s always spending your money
+Part I: You only have ‘One Life to Live,’ so don’t share money with an evil twin – you know, the one who’s always spending your money

 Whether you’d classify your credit habits as young and restless or bold and beautiful, remember that you only have one life to live, and how you use (or abuse) your credit will shape your financial future.
 Before time passes like sand through the hourglass, learn these credit lessons, courtesy of your favorite daytime drama cliches …